Josh King (basketball): Coaching career

 After graduating from Eckerd, King spent the 2008–09 season as the assistant men's basketball coach at Vassar College.
 He then joined the UMass Lowell River Hawks coaching staff for the 2009–10 season.

 Between 2010 and 2012, King served as a graduate assistant with the Marshall Thundering Herd men's basketball team.
 As a graduate assistant, King assisted the coaching staff with day-to-day operations while earning a master's degree in adult technical education.
 He was elevated to an assistant coach in July 2012.
 After two seasons as an assistant with Marshall, he left to serve as director of the Hoop Group Elite from 2014 to 2015.

 In August 2016, King joined the New Hampshire Wildcats men's basketball team as an assistant coach.

 In August 2018, King joined Riesen Ludwigsburg in Germany as an assistant coach under head coach John Patrick.
 He served in the role for three seasons.

 In July 2021, King was named head coach of Czech club USK Praha.
 His team reached the quarter-finals of the play-offs in the 2021–22 season.

 In June 2022, King returned to Riesen Ludwigsburg as the newly appointed head coach.
 His team reached the semi-finals in the 2022–23 season and the quarter-finals in the 2023–24 season.

 In May 2024, King parted ways with Ludwigsburg and joined Darüşşafaka in Turkey as head coach.
 He coached two games for Darüşşafaka to start the 2024–25 Turkish League season before parting ways in a mutual agreement after he accepted a new coaching role in Australia.

 On October 22, 2024, King was appointed head coach of the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for two seasons.
 He joined the team midway through the 2024–25 NBL season after they started the season with a 0–5 record.
 In his first game as coach on November 1, the Phoenix defeated the Tasmania JackJumpers 79–77.
 He went on to guide the Phoenix to fourth place on the ladder with a 16–13 record.
 He subsequently finished runner-up for NBL Coach of the Year.
 In the semi-finals, the Phoenix lost 2–1 to the Illawarra Hawks.

 On May 9, 2025, King was appointed head coach of Mets de Guaynabo of the Baloncesto Superior Nacional for the rest of the 2025 season, replacing J. J. Barea.

+In the 2025–26 NBL season, King helped the Phoenix become a contender and by early February 2026 was considered a leading candidate for the Coach of the Year award.
+He went on to finish as runner-up for NBL Coach of the Year for the second straight season.

+On July 24, 2026, King signed a new three-year contract extension with the Phoenix, securing him with the club until at least the end of the 2028–29 season.